 Each week we will be updating this post with our weekly menu plans.

 You can learn a little more about our lives below the weekly plans by clicking the Continue Reading button just below the three menus.
 Remember, these are plans, and plans change.
 Sometimes life alters those plans.
 Would you like a printable to help with your menu planning?

 Weekly Menu for Heather, Lisa, and Amanda:

-- Deconstructed avocado toast with grilled veggies
+- Salads with grilled chicken

 Change is change, whether it’s work or home and that can be stressful.
 We’ve got this, and we are getting back into a routine.

 We have been trying Hello Fresh to try to reduce some of my mental workload and reduce as much stress as possible.
 I’ll report on how much we like (or don’t) the meals we try and how they go over with the teens.